Approach

 • Rig a forward spring line as the emergency brake, but also prepare your aft spring line.
 If there are cross winds off the dock side, you will need the aft spring line to be able to bring the bow in.

-• Some boats do not pivot against the forward spring line easily.
-On longer boats, a midship cleat can be easier to work with.
+• In reverse, some boats do not pivot against the forward spring line easily.
+On longer boats (35-ft+), a midship cleat can be easier to work with.
 If a midship line is used, it should lead forward to a cleat.
 Finding the pivot point on a boat is important.
 The cleat on the boat may not be in the ideal position, depending on the boat.

-• In cross winds, try to hold the boat into the wind during the approach as long as possible and steer into the slip at the last moment just before entering the slip.
+• In cross winds (especially winds off the docks), try to hold the boat into the wind during the approach as long as possible and steer into the slip at the last moment just before entering the slip.
 At that point, you should be in neutral gear so that the prop walk is not hindering your alignment.
 In fact, it is better to stay in neutral two lengths before entering the slip so that the prop walk is not a factor.

 • Never come into the slip fast to maintain steerage.
 Your goal is to position the boat correctly so you don’t need to steer much as you enter the slip.
 This requires a lot of practice with the particular boat to judge the momentum correctly under different conditions.